StarwarsUniverse89/pr-pilot/docs/source/roadmap.md

 # Roadmap

-PR Pilot is currently in a very early stage of development.
-To fulfill our [vision](vision.md), there are several milestones to be reached.
+PR Pilot is currently in early stage of development.
+To fulfill our [vision](vision.md), there are several milestones to be reached, which are defined [in Github](https://github.com/PR-Pilot-AI/pr-pilot/milestones).
+This page roughly outlines the main goals we want to achieve in the near future.

 ## Stabilize the Core Functionality
 The quality of the results is a top priority.
 In order to be a useful